Pankaj-M-Deori/Social-Buzz-Content-Analysis-Analytic-Report-/README.md

 - Content Type: Photos are the most engaging, followed by Videos and GIFs.
 Audio ranks lowest in terms of user interaction.

-- Sentiment: Reactions are predominantly Positive, followed by Negative, then Neutral.
+- Sentiment: Reactions are predominantly Positive, followed by Negative, and then Neutral.

 - Performance: The average content score is 39.62, and 3.8% of posts receive zero reactions, indicating room for content optimization.